Border Lands

 Southern Insurgency

-Also, on August 2, 2008 7 bombs exploded in Songkla and Had Yai, with at least 4 people injured.
+On August 2, 2008 7 bombs exploded in Songkhla and Had Yai, with at least 4 people injured.

 Train Services South

-All train Services to Malaysia & Singapore pass through Had Yai Junction in Songkla province: from there, an easterly line passes through the three troubled provinces mentioned above, a westerly line passes only through Songkla province on the way to the border at Padang Besar.
+All train Services to Malaysia & Singapore pass through Had Yai Junction in Songkhla province: from there, an easterly line passes through the three troubled provinces mentioned above, a westerly line passes only through Songkhla province on the way to the border at Padang Besar.

 Malaysia